JSWesterfield/PSDtoHTMLProject/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Most Conversion into PSD components not refined, might have to edit and modify some pictures within photoshop.
-* Inspiration
+* Mozilla MDN Docs
-* etc
+* Thanks to my my dev team at Techtonic Group